 - Verdenius, William Jacob, 1985, A Commentary on Hesiod, Works and Days, Leiden: Brill.

-- Vogt, Katja M., forthcoming, “Imagining Good Future States: Hope and Truth in Plato's Philebus”, in Richard Seaford, John Wilkins and Matthew Wright (eds.), On the Psyche, Oxford: Oxford University Press.
+- Vogt, Katja M., 2017, “Imagining Good Future States: Hope and Truth in Plato’s Philebus”, in Richard Seaford, John Wilkins and Matthew Wright (eds.), Selfhood and the Soul.
+Essays on Ancient Thought and Literature in Honour of Christopher Gill, Oxford: Oxford University Press, 33–48.

 - Walker, Margaret Urban, 2006, Moral Repair: Reconstructing Moral Relations after Wrongdoing, Cambridge: Cambridge University Press.